 Dispersed camping is the term used for camping in the National Forest OUTSIDE of a designated campground.
 Typically, it refers to roadside car camping, but also refers to backpacking in undeveloped sites.
 Dispersed camping means there are no services like trash removal, and amenities such as toilets, tables and fire pits, are not usually available.US Forest Service

 Like any activity, I start with a healthy dose of research.
 I want to avoid getting tangled in tickets.
-I am not interested in those memory-building experiences.
+I am not interested in that memory-building experiences.

 Once I know the forest I want to disperse camp, I scour the website for information.
 If that doesn’t give clues to the rules, I call the closest ranger station.
 Those friendly folks are more than happy to share the rules.

 Initially, the research part was easy.
-Developing a leave no trace motto took a bit more practice.
+Developing a leave-no-trace motto took a bit more practice.
 Packing out garbage, putting out fires, and leaving areas the way I found them was easy.
-But, proper food storage and burying my waste were unexpected habits I had to learn.
+But proper food storage and pooping a predug hole were unexpected habits I had to learn.
 Free doesn’t mean easy!

 Park Pass, Please!